ovdojoey/cartmine/README.md

 # Examples

 - [Stripe enabled basic cart](sample.html) - A few items ready to be added to cart.
 When ready to checkout, Stripe Checkout is called.
 A Stripe token is passed to your server.
-- [Stripe enabled basic cart](sample_json.html) - Uses JSON items map to enable add-to-cart functionality.
+- [Stripe enabled basic cart with JSON map](sample_json.html) - Uses JSON items map to enable add-to-cart functionality.
 Useful if your shopping items data is consistent and would be re-verified server-side.

 ---